Join the discussion at the link below! You will need to use your UO email address to sign up!

 Where we have identified potentially offensive or profane language, we have endeavored to include a content warning.

 The Librarians who worked on this guide are listed below.
 We would like to also thank Kelly Reynolds, Reference Law Librarian, for her assistance with some legal information.
 We would like to express gratitude to Rachel K Mallinga for her advice and guidance about food sovereignty and local Black farming organizations.
+Thanks also to Professor Michael Hames-García for his work around criminal justice reform and for sharing syllabuses and reading material recommendations with us.

 We'd also like to acknowledge the Libraries' Diversity Committee, the Common Reading Program, and other stakeholder units and departments on campus who reviewed this guide's content.